raphyduck/media_librarian/README.md

 * General
     * Expire trakt authentication token and send email when needed
     * Function as a daemon launching any function possible with a scheduler
-    * Remove parents folders when deleting files if empty
     * Rename all command line funtion arguments to append suffix indicating type (like "no_prompt_int") to allow dynamic configuration.
 Arguments should be suffixed on the fly in args dispatch gem
     * Web UI/GUI with assisted configuration